 A Minimum Valuable Product allows building just enough to validate your hypotheses.
 So if the rework is necessary, its amount will be minimal.
 That’s why keeping the initial product release minimal is a smart move.
 Make the subsequent releases incremental as well – you’ll be more nimble and able to quickly respond to market changes.

 3. Start building your customer relationship early on

-An MVP targets early adopters and allows to start building a relationship with them sooner.
+A Minimum Valuable Product targets early adopters and allows to start building a relationship with them sooner.
 They don’t expect all the extra features that the early majority or late majority might want.
 The early adopters will understand that they’re dealing with a product in its initial phase and provide you with heaps of valuable feedback.
 That way, you’ll validate your value proposition sooner and create a market-informed product roadmap.
 Also, if you manage to catch the attention of the early adopters, you can be sure that they share your product with their followers to help you build a community around it.

 4. Testing key business functions

 By bringing your product to market sooner, you’ll also test your marketing approach and sales channels.
 Testing these business functions end-to-end will also allow you to test your business model assumptions about issues such as the customer acquisition cost or customer lifetime value.

 Testing business function early also enables the team to improve the weakest functions quickly and avoid putting your product at risk.
 A startup MVP ensures that all aspects of the business are performing up to your expectations before you start scaling your product.